Buying a Casket Online

 For specific questions about shipping and delivery, feel free to contact us anytime.

-Referrals from friends and family and looking at reviews featured on the site itself or applications for reviews such as Google Reviews or Shopper Approved are also a great way to get a feel for a company before making a purchase from them.
+Referrals from friends and family and looking at reviews featured on the site itself or applications for reviews such as Google Reviews are also a great way to get a feel for a company before making your decision.
 Click here to read reviews from our valued customers.

 When looking at funeral homes, make sure to contact local ones and ask for a General Price List, or “GPL” (a detailed list of prices and fees on funeral services and experiences) before mentioning that you are considering purchasing a casket from a third party.
 This will prevent the funeral home from being able raise prices on other services to make up for the lost sale.
 Information regarding pricing and savings may also be available through local chapters of the Funeral Consumers Association (FCA).